a-Little-Design/stone-plus-iconpack/README.md

 Yuanshi Design Style, the original inspiration from a smooth and little stone. ✨

-There are three different iconpack with Yuanshi Design Style now.🎉
+There are three different iconpacks with Yuanshi Design Style now.🎉

 [More Yuanshi Design Style Information And Preview Here.✨](https://github.com/a-Little-Design/stone-plus-iconpack/blob/main/README-design.md)🎁